kore4lyf/notes/node/graphql/graphql_server_setup_note.md

 `
 ```

-You must have atleast the one query type.
+You must have at least the one query type.

 request: